fer/ion-tree-list/README.md

 # ion-tree-list

-Ionic directive for displaying and manipulating nested list ionic items.
+Ionic directive for displaying and manipulating nested list items.

 <!-- Here is the DEMO page -->